 Well, with the use of AMP & PWA you can get rid of the problem of high page load-time as well as long-wait duration.
 So, as we begin, lets first understand the benefits of AMP:

 Benefits of AMP: Well, AMP is quite simple, consisting of ten-time lesser data when compared to a usual site or an app.
 This way, it is helpful to the users to get informative content in lesser time.
 Like, you put a demand forward, and an instant solution is offered.

+Benefits of PWA: This latest feature offered by Google is created for the home screen of smartphones and other mobile devices using modern web tools & technologies, like the App Shell model, which offers features like fast load timing, offline web pages, & push notification.
+These web pages are quite simple and come with modern browsing features that make the web pages appear the same as a regular mobile app.
 It was found that the conversion rate was more than 70% when users arrive from the home screen icon of a Progressive Web App.
 It not just loads pages way faster, but also has three-times lower data usage.
-The users who visited the website twice or more within two-week time span receive the suggestion to “add to the home-screen”, which is done with just a single tap.
+The users who visited the website twice or more within a two-week time span receive the suggestion to add to the home-screen which is done with just a single tap.
 Its various benefits include:

-Understanding how PWA works: Progressive Web Apps are basically web apps, which offer the look of feel of a native mobile apps for Android or iOS.
-PWAs leverage several features of a smart device, say camera & geolocation in the web apps.
+Understanding how PWA works: Progressive Web Apps are basically web apps, which offer the look of feel of native mobile apps for Android or iOS.
+PWAs leverage several features of a smart device say camera & geolocation in the web apps.

 Steps 1: Install & register for a service work individually, so to relate it with your app in order to make that a Progressive Web App.

-Step 3: Here web push-notifications are used to enhance users’ app engagement.
+Step 3: Here web push-notifications are used to enhance user's app engagement.

 Pros of AMP: